Here are ten functions your website can’t do without in 2025!

 Updated layout and content

-Keeping your website updated will let your clients and returning visitors know that your business is current, and the information they’re looking for is accurate.
+Keeping your website updated will let your clients and returning visitors know that your business is current and that the information they’re looking for is accurate.

 Social Sharing

-On these social channels it gives the impression that the person posting is making a recommendations that other read your content.
-This is much stronger than Google search or you posting this content since you’re using the credibility from that other reader to reach their friends and audience, and often these are a “Set It and Forget It” plugin, so you don’t add an extra work to each time you create a blog post.
+On these social channels, it gives the impression that the person posting is making recommendations that others read your content.
+This is much stronger than Google search or you are posting this content since you’re using the credibility from that other reader to reach their friends and audience, and often these are a “Set It and Forget It” plugin, so you don’t add extra work to each time you create a blog post.

 Load Time

-website load timeIt’s no surprise that people want things to load faster, run quicker, and cut to the chase.
-Often there are some simple changes like updating your website software or removing content that’s no longer public that will help reduce load times.
+Unsurprisingly, people want things to load faster, run quicker, and cut to the chase.
+Often, there are simple changes like updating your website software or removing content that’s no longer public, which will help reduce load times.
 A few things to check right away are your web images.

-For example, if you’ve uploaded an 8 megapixel image to use as your blog post featured image, it’s likely that something as small as 1/4 of a megapixel will show without any quality loss on your website, speeding up your load time by 16 times.
-Do this on the past 25 blog posts and you’ve turned your blog into a lean, mean loading machine (ok, don’t quote me on that line.)
+For example, if you’ve uploaded an 8-megapixel image to use as your blog post featured image, something as small as 1/4 of a megapixel will likely show without any quality loss on your website, speeding up your load time by 16 times.
+Do this on the past 25 blog posts, and you’ve turned your blog into a lean, mean loading machine (That was cheesy.
+Don’t quote me on that line.)

 Spell Check

-Run a spell check and have a 3rd party read over your website content and give you some suggestions on wording and content.
+Run a spell check, have a 3rd party read over your website content, and give you some suggestions on wording and content.

-If /when someone let’s you know about a typo, GET IT CHANGED RIGHT AWAY!
+If and when someone lets you know about a typo, GET IT CHANGED RIGHT AWAY!

 Hidden Functions